briannemsick/barrage/docs/dataset.rst

 .. contents:: **Table of Contents**:

-Barrage datasets are flexible, performant, and powerful data iterators built around ``list of dictionaries`` -> **DataFrame-like**.
-The underlying data can be conveniently stored directly inside the DataFrame for small datasets or as filepaths inside the DataFrame for large datasets.
+Barrage datasets are flexible, performant, and powerful data iterators build around ``records`` - list of dictionaries.
+For smaller datasets it is often convenient for each ``record`` to contain a direct mapping to the underlying data.
+For larger datasets each ``record`` can simply contain paths or references to where the data is actually stored.

 Datasets are comprised of three components: